Ramy-Uptown/Uptown-FS/README.md

   cd api && npm run test
 - Integration tests for the HTTP endpoint using supertest: cd api && npm run test:integration

+Branding (Logo and App Title)
+- Default logo path (committed): client/public/logo.svg (served at /logo.svg)
+- Drop your own logo into GitHub here and it will appear automatically: client/public/branding/
+  Supported filenames (in order): logo.svg, logo.png, logo.jpg
+  The app will auto-detect the first available at runtime.
+- Optional override:
+  Set VITE_COMPANY_LOGO_URL for a custom absolute/relative URL.
+- App title override:
+  Set VITE_APP_TITLE to customize the header title.

 Development notes
 - Code changes in client/ and api/ are live-reloaded inside containers.